-The following table is designed to illustrate the effect on return to a holder of our common stock of the leverage created by our use of borrowing, at the weighted average interest rate of % for the twelve months ended December 31, 2004 and assuming hypothetical annual returns on our portfolio of minus 15 to plus 15 percent.
+The following table is designed to illustrate the effect on return to a holder of our common stock of the leverage created by our use of borrowing, at the interest rate of 3.56% as of December 31, 2004 and assuming hypothetical annual returns on our portfolio of minus 15 to plus 15 percent.

-Assumed Return on Portfolio (Net of Expenses)(1) 15.0% 10.0% 5.0% 5.0% 10.0% 15.0% Corresponding Return to Common Stockholders(2) % % % % % % %
+Assumed Return on Portfolio (Net of Expenses)(1) -15.0% -10.0% -5.0% 5.0% 10.0% 15.0% Corresponding Return to Common Stockholders(2) -21.9% -15.0% -8.1% -1.2% 5.7% 12.6% 19.5%

-- (1) The assumed portfolio return is required by regulation of the SEC and is not a prediction of, and does not represent, our projected or actual performance. - (2) In order to compute the "Corresponding Return to Common Stockholders," the "Assumed Return on Portfolio" is multiplied by the total value of our assets at the beginning of the period to obtain an assumed return to us.
+- (1) The assumed portfolio return is required by regulation of the SEC and is not a prediction of, and does not represent, our projected or actual performance. - (2) In order to compute the "Corresponding Return to Common Stockholders," the "Assumed Return on Portfolio" is multiplied by the total value of our assets at December 31, 2004 to obtain an assumed return to us.
 From this amount, all interest accrued during the period is subtracted to determine the return available to stockholders.
-The return available to stockholders is then divided by the total value of our net assets as of the beginning of the period to determine the "Corresponding Return to Common Stockholders."
+The return available to stockholders is then divided by the total value of our net assets as of December 31, 2004 to determine the "Corresponding Return to Common Stockholders."